Last Modifed Date: 13 Oct, 2023 14:30

 -nrips), you must use the

--m option specifies the memory (in MB) to be used among all the farm RIP instances.
+-m option specifies the memory (in MB) to use among all the farm RIP instances.
 For example, the use of

-nrips 4 -m 3000 would split 3000 MB amongst four farm RIPs, giving 750 MB to each.
-Memory requirements vary, but a good starting point for evaluation is to assign 3000 MB to each RIP.
-This would mean for two RIPs using
+nrips 4 -m 3000 would split 3000 MB among four farm RIPs, giving 750 MB to each.
+Memory requirements vary, but a good starting point for evaluation is to assign 3000 MB to each RIP (that is, two RIPs using

 -m 6000 and for four RIPs